joshdaniels22/price-scraper/README.md

-# price-scaper
+# price-scraper

-To run application and scrape data:
+To scrape data run at one point in time run:

 `npx playwright test`

-Cron Job in crontab file:
+This will scrape the data from the webpage and write it to a file called `prices.txt` in the root directory of the project.

+It will be run on its own with a crobjob as specific in the crontab file.
+The specific cronjob below will have it run every hour on the hour.
+The directory that the script located must be specified correctly.

-`0 * * * * /bin/sh /home/josh/playwrightScript.sh`
+`0 * * * * /bin/sh /projectPath/priceScraperScript.sh`